 In addition to global surface temperature, past regional projections can be evaluated.
-For example, the FAR presented a series of temperature projections for 1990 to 2030 for several regions around the world.
-Regional projections were given for a best global warming estimate of 1.8°C since 1850-1900 by 2030, and were assigned low confidence.
-The FAR also suggested that regional temperature changes should be scaled by -30% to +50% to account for the uncertainty in projected global warming.
+For example, FAR presented a series of temperature projections for 1990–2030 for several regions around the world.
+Regional projections were given for a best estimate of 1.8°C of global warming by 2030, compared to a baseline of 1850–1900, and were assigned low confidence.
+The FAR also suggested that regional temperature changes should be scaled by –30% to +50% to account for the uncertainty in projected global warming.

-The regional projections presented in the FAR are compared to the observed temperature change in the period since 1990 (Figure 1.10), following Grose et al. (2017).
-Subsequent observed temperature change has tracked within the FAR projected range for the best estimate of regional warming in the Sahel, South Asia and Southern Europe.
-Temperature change has tracked at or below this range for the Central North America and Australia, yet remains within the range reduced by 30% to generate the FAR’s lower global warming estimate, consistent with the smaller observed estimate of radiative forcing compared to the FAR central estimate.
-Note that the projections assessed in Chapter 4 of AR6 WGI suggest that global temperatures will be around 1.2°C–1.8°C above 1850–1900 by 2030, also lower than the FAR central estimate.
+The regional projections presented in FAR are compared to the observed temperature change in the period since 1990 (Figure 1.10), following Grose et al. (2017).
+Subsequent observed temperature change has tracked within the FAR projected range for the best estimate of regional warming in the Sahel, South Asia and southern Europe.
+Temperature change has tracked at or below this range for the central North America and Australia regions, yet remains within the range reduced by 30% to generate FAR’s lower global warming estimate, consistent with the smaller observed estimate of radiative forcing compared to the FAR central estimate.
+Note that the projections assessed in Chapter 4 of this Report suggest that global temperatures will be around 1.2°C–1.8°C above 1850–1900 levels by 2030, a range which is also lower than the FAR central estimate.

 Overall, there is medium confidence that past projections of global temperature are consistent with subsequent observations, especially when accounting for the difference in radiative forcings used and those which actually occurred (limited evidence, high agreement).
-FAR regional projections are broadly consistent with subsequent observations, allowing for regional-scale climate variability and differences in projected and actual forcings.
+The FAR regional projections are broadly consistent with subsequent observations, allowing for regional-scale climate variability and differences in projected and actual forcings.
 There is medium confidence that the spatial warming pattern has been reliably projected in past IPCC reports (limited evidence, high agreement).

 [START FIGURE 1.10 HERE]

-Range of projected temperature change for 1990–2030 for various regions defined in IPCC First Assessment Report (FAR).The left panel shows the FAR projections (IPCC, 1990a) for Southern Europe, with darker red bands representing the range of projected change given for the best estimate of 1.8°C global warming since pre-industrial to 2030, and the fainter red bands show the range scaled by –30% to +50% for lower and higher estimates of global warming.
+Range of projected temperature change for 1990–2030 for various regions defined in IPCC First Assessment Report (FAR).The left panel shows the FAR projections (IPCC, 1990a) for Southern Europe, with darker blue shade representing the range of projected change given for the best estimate of 1.8°C global warming since pre-industrial to 2030, and the fainter blue shade show the range scaled by –30% to +50% for lower and higher estimates of global warming.
 Blue lines show the regionally averaged observations from several global temperature gridded datasets, and blue dashed lines show the linear trends in those datasets for 1990–2020 extrapolated to 2030.
 Observed datasets are: HadCRUT5, Cowtan and Way, GISTEMP, Berkeley Earth and NOAA GlobalTemp.
 The inset map shows the definition of the FAR regions used.
 The right panel shows projected temperature changes by 2030 for the various FAR regions, compared to the extrapolated observational trends, following Grose et al. (2017).
 Further details on data sources and processing are available in the chapter data table (Table 1.SM.1).

 [END FIGURE 1.10 HERE]